falcon97/falcon97.github.io/_pages/about.md

 search: true
 ---

-I am a Data Science aficionado, actively looking for internships and full-time opportunities.
-I am a self-motivated and evolving learner, open to new experiences that help build my career as a Data Scientist.
+I am a Data Science aficionado, open to new experiences that help build my career as a Data Scientist.

-I am currently pursuing a masters degree in Data Science at University at Buffalo, during the course of which I have gained hands-on experience in Machine Learning techniques (supervised and unsupervised), statistical analysis, database modelling and Python programming.
+As a self-motivated and constant learner, I have learned to be highly adaptable and collaborative in all kinds of situations.
+I strongly believe I have a lot of offer as I work towards utilizing opportunities that help me become a valuable asset in the industry.

 When I am not coding, you can find me clicking photos, playing music, or visiting new places.